-Snitch-The snitch is a ball contained within a fabric sleeve or sock.
-Seekers attempt to catch the snitch to earn 30 points and end the game.
-(See: 2.3.3.
+Snitch - The snitch is a ball contained within a fabric sleeve or sock.
+Seekers attempt to catch the snitch to earn 30 points (See: 2.3.3.
 The snitch).

-Snitch ball-See: Snitch
+Snitch ball - See: Snitch

-Snitch sock-The fabric sleeve that contains the snitch ball and must be attached to the back of the snitch runner's shorts.
+Snitch sock - The fabric sleeve that contains the snitch ball and must be attached to the back of the snitch runner's shorts.

-Snitch runner-A game official who is tasked with protecting the snitch from being caught (See: 8.
+Snitch runner - A game official who is tasked with protecting the snitch from being caught (See: 8.
 The snitch runner).

-Speaking captain-The designated individual on the team who is the only person who may speak for the team when conversing with officials (See: 1.1.1.
+Speaking captain - The designated individual on the team who is the only person who may speak for the team when conversing with officials (See: 1.1.1.
 Mandatory speaking captain).

-Spectator area-The area outside of the 44 by 66 meter (48 by 72 yard) player area.
+Spectator area - The area outside of the 44 by 66 meter player area.

-Stoppage-The time within a period between a referee stopping play and when the head referee resumes play.
-The time between two periods is not a stoppage.
+Stoppage - The time within the game between a referee stopping play and when the head referee resumes play or declares the game over.

-Struck beater-A struck beater is a beater who has been hit by a live bludger propelled by an opponent (See: 5.4.3.
+Struck beater - A struck beater is a beater who has been hit by a live bludger propelled by an opponent (See: 5.4.3.
 Struck beater).

-Substitute-A player who is not currently in play.
+Substitute - A player who is not currently in play.

-Substitution area-A designated zone for each team existing outside of the pitch boundary where all of that team's substitutions must take place (See: 2.1.7.
+Substitution area - A designated zone for each team existing outside of the pitch boundary where all of that team's substitutions must take place (See: 2.1.7.
 Substitution areas).

-Third bludger-The only free bludger when one team has possession of the other two.
+Third bludger - The only free bludger when one team has possession of the other two.
 The bludger can remain the third bludger when the possessing team loses a bludger under certain conditions (See: 5.5.1.
 The third bludger).

-Tripping-Any attempt to knock a player off their feet through contact below their knees.
+Tripping - Any attempt to knock a player off their feet through contact below their knees.
 Tripping is always illegal physical contact.

-Unscorable quaffle-If a player inbounds the quaffle by throw, or is touching a quaffle when struck by a live bludger and releases it or propels it according to natural motion, the quaffle becomes an unscorable quaffle.
+Unscorable quaffle - If a player inbounds the quaffle by throw, or is touching a quaffle when struck by a live bludger and releases it or propels it according to natural motion, the quaffle becomes an unscorable quaffle.
 An unscorable quaffle cannot result in a goal, even if the quaffle goes entirely through a hoop (See: 5.6.3.
 Unscorable quaffle).

-Yank-To pull with sudden sharp force.
+Yank - To pull with sudden sharp force.